GrantCSIE/DL2024_Team4_Littering/README.md

 ├── ...
 ├── tools
 ├── utils
-├── Littering.v8-yolotiny.yolov7pytorch (this folder is the downloaded dataset of littering images) ├── .gitignore
+├── dataset_scooter (this folder is the downloaded dataset of images containing scooters) ├── dataset_garbage (this folder is the downloaded dataset of images containing garbage bags) ├── .gitignore
 ├── detect.py
 ├── ...